Kerbgarou/Kerbal-Turbo-Graphics-Pack-2017-Edition/README.md

 ## WARNING

-Despite what you may assume through facts and logic, EVE-Redux versions, especially for older KSP versions, are incredibly resource intensive...
-Especially ones which use muiltiple cloud layers.
+Despite what you may assume through facts and logic, non volumetric EVE-Redux, especially versions for older KSP releases, is incredibly resource intensive. **Especially when running configs that have multiple cloud layers per body.**

 You probably won't lag very much using this config pack, but if you're on a laptop like me it is definitely going to get very, very hot.
 Be warned about that.